 - Be mindful of the context: Be aware of the context in which you are wearing the Star of David.
 In some situations, it may be appropriate to wear a large, conspicuous Star of David, while in others, it may be more appropriate to wear a small, discreet one.
 Consider the environment you will be in and the people you will be interacting with.

 - Consider the quality: If you are investing in a piece of Star of David jewelry, be sure to choose one that is made of high-quality materials and that is well-crafted.
-This will ensure that it lasts for many years to come.
+This will make sure it lasts for many years to come.

 - Be prepared to answer questions: Wearing the Star of David may prompt questions from others, especially if you live in an area with a small Jewish population.
 Be prepared to answer these questions in a respectful and informative way.

-- Wear it with pride: Ultimately, the most important thing is to wear the Star of David with pride.
+- Wear it with pride: The bottom line: the most important thing is to wear the Star of David with pride.
 It is a symbol of your Jewish identity and a reminder of the rich history and heritage of the Jewish people.

 FAQ